wicknix/InterWebSnow/README.md

+## This repository is currently broken.
+I've been updating the source locally.
+Attached in the releases is the updated source.

 ## InterWeb browser for OS X 10.6 Snow Leopard

 The InterWeb web browser, a close twin to Mozilla's Firefox and UXP's Basilisk.